 Karen Erde recently retired from her physician practice and embarked on a six-month journey around Central and South America.
 While with the Multnomah County Health Department, she specialized in adult chronic diseases.
 She has taken her medical expertise on service trips to Africa and Nicaragua.
 Karen is an outdoor enthusiast who hikes and fly-fishes.
 There is a steelhead out there with Karen’s name on it, and she aims to find it.

-Stacey is originally a New York City gal, who developed an interest in plants.
-As she says, “As a child, I developed a strong interest in plants, insects, biology, and outdoor life.
-As a result, I eventually took my BS at Cornell University in Agronomy, and thus began a professional life of mostly agricultural field and laboratory research.”
-And rice in particular — not cooking it, but growing it.
-Stacey has a penchant for hands-on interests, including putting her hands on a 110 year old house, deconstructing it and then putting it back together close to its original glory.
+Stacey Roberts is originally a New York City gal who developed an interest in plants.
+As a child, she developed a strong interest in plants, insects, biology and outdoor life.
+She earned a BS degree in Agronomy at Cornell University and started a professional life mostly in the agricultural field and laboratory research.
+She specialized in rice — not cooking it, but growing it.
+Stacey has a penchant for hands-on interests, including putting her hands on a 110-year-old house, deconstructing it and putting it back together close to its original glory.

 Gretchen is a retired nurse-midwife and nurse-educator, now working as a Certified Advance Care Planning Facilitator, offering workshops and presentations on end-of-life planning through CodaConversations.
-She is also a hiker and backpacker, always looking for new trails to explore with her hiking dog, Polly.
+She loves hiking and is always looking for new trails to explore with her hiking dog, Polly.
 Gretchen and Dave backpacked across Oregon on the Pacific Crest Trail in 2014 and lived to tell about it.
 They have three adult children and are delighted to have grand-babies to spoil.

-Originally from California, our newest Full Member, Claire Westdahl, is considered a pioneering modern midwife.
+Originally from California, dClaire Westdahl is considered a pioneering modern midwife.
 Retired from Emory University’s School of Medicine as a professor emeriti, Claire still consults for health systems as her travels allow.
 She recently participated in a 110-day Semester at Sea voyage around the world with 650 undergrads and 70 life learners.
-Claire also enjoys theater and the arts, reading, gardening, and most of all, bridge.
-She moved to Portland to be closer to family and looks forward to downsizing to a smaller footprint in a walkable urban neighborhood, living in a developing community of new friends.
+Claire enjoys theater and the arts, reading, gardening, and most of all, bridge.
+She moved to Portland to be closer to family and feels good about downsizing to a smaller footprint in a walkable urban neighborhood, living in a developing community of new friends.

 Robin van Doren moved to Portland two years ago with her partner Fran.
 Now retired, she has had a colorful and varied past that included teaching, lecturing, leading women’s groups, leading immersion experiences in India and Indonesia, and much more.
 Robin raised three children in a Manhattan apartment where she enjoyed an interactive, mutually supportive relationship with her neighbors.
 Now she gets to enjoy her eight grandchildren and their parents.
 She also likes music, movies, art, ceramics, camping, walking on the beach, walking dogs, gardening and feeding people – as well as questions, rituals, and people who ride the bus (and those who don’t).

 Karen Meier and Steve Fisher have been married for 29 years and have two adult children who they hope will visit often.
 Karen grew up in Chicago and Steve grew up in New York.
 They met in Alaska where Karen was working for Alaska Fish and Game and Steve was working for the city of Anchorage.
 After moving to the San Francisco Bay Area, they raised their family and continued hiking and traveling in between working and commuting.
 Karen retired from a career in drug development, mostly working for small startups.
 She enjoys tutoring adult literacy, gardening, book clubs and making pottery.
-Steve is looking forward to retirement after 39 years as a transportation planner.
-Both love hiking, camping, x-country skiing and other outdoor activities.
-They are looking forward to world travel and again exploring Oregon, where Karen went to graduate school in wildlife science, and Steve started his career at Tri-Met.
+Steve retired after 39 years as a transportation planner.
+Both love hiking, camping, cross-country skiing and other outdoor activities.
+They are looking forward to more world travel and again exploring Oregon, where Karen went to graduate school in wildlife science, and Steve started his career at Tri-Met.